manyakaistha/Flux-Reader/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Contact

+You can contact me at manyakaistha.dev@gmail.com for any issues or feature requests that you might have.

 ## 📄 License

 This project is licensed under the MIT License.